 - Credits will automatically renew every month—you do not have to do anything to renew credits.

-- Free ride hours may change due to holidays, football games, etc. On these days, we will update the service hours on this page.
+- Free ride hours may change due to holidays, football games, etc. On these days, we will update the service hours on this page and in the promo section of the Lyft app.

 4.Uytengsu Aquatics Center